1 lakh random rapid COVID-19 tests to be conducted in Delhi's hotspot areas: Kejriwal

 The requirement of ventilators and other equipments has also been planned.
 In case of 30,000 patients, 400 ventilators and 1200 oxygen support systems will be needed, he said, adding that the government has made much preparation of it.

 "All state governments are working together to deal with COVID-19, rising above politics.
 People are also main part of the team and they should stay home and follow the ongoing lockdown," he said.
-The CM said he will talk to all MPs of Delhi on Wednesday on the issue of coronavirus.
+The CM said he will talk to all MPs of Delhi on Wednesday on the coronavirus outbreak.

-Under fifth "T" of action plan, Kejriwal said he was personally monitoring the cases of coronavirus, adding that it is his responsibility to track and monitor each and every case of COVID-19 in the national capital..
+Under fifth "T" of action plan, Kejriwal said he was personally monitoring the cases of coronavirus, adding that it is his responsibility to track and monitor each and every case of COVID-19 in the national capital.
+Meanwhile, Delhi Labour Minister Gopal Rai said he would give his one-month salary to the CM's Relief Fund for the AAP government's five-point action plan to contain the spread of the coronavirus in the national capital.

+"I am giving one month salary to the 'CM Relief Fund' for Chief Minister Arvind Kejriwal's five-point action plan for the fight against COVID-19," Rai tweeted in Hindi.
+PTI VIT BUN SMN SMN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)